Sleep Checklist

 How did you do?

-If you couldn’t check off a lot of things, don’t get discouraged.
+If you were not able to check off a lot of things, don’t get discouraged.

 We encourage you to: